 SELLING, GENERAL AND ADMINISTRATIVE EXPENSES.
 Selling, general and administrative expenses for the three months ended March 31, 2005 increased by \$125,952 (66%) to \$317,972 as compared to \$192,020.
-This increase was primarily due to additional legal, accounting and insurance expenses.
+This increase was due to approximately \$42,500 in additional property and liability insurance expense related to an increase in premiums due to a silo fire that occurred in January 2004 at our Madera County grain facility, \$37,000 increase in payroll expense related to an employee promotion and addition of a new controller position during the second quarter of 2004, \$7,000 in bad debt expense related to a receivable from R.A.
+Davis Commodities, and the balance of approximately \$39,500 was related to the combined immaterial increases in other expenses such as legal, accounting, rent, utilities, business travel and supplies.
 We expect that over the near term, our selling, general and administration expenses will increase as a result of, among other things, increased legal and accounting fees associated with increased corporate governance activities in response to the Sarbanes-Oxley Act of 2002 and recently adopted rules and regulations of the Securities and Exchange Commission and in connection with the filing of a registration statement with the Securities and Exchange Commission to register for resale the shares of common stock and shares of common stock underlying warrants we issued in our private offering in March 2005, increased employee costs associated with planned staffing increases, increased sales and marketing expenses, increased activities related to the construction of our Madera County, California ethanol production facility and increased activity in searching for and analyzing potential acquisitions.

+SERVICES RENDERED IN CONNECTION WITH FEASIBILITY STUDY.
+Services rendered in connection with feasibility study for the three months ended March 31, 2005 increased by \$852,250 (100%) as compared to \$0 for the three months ended March 31, 2004.
+This expense arose in connection with the acquisition of ReEnergy and relates to a feasibility study for an ethanol plant in Visalia, California.
+Based on this study, ReEnergy entered into an option to buy land for the ethanol plant site at a fixed price of \$12,000 per acre.
 NON-CASH COMPENSATION AND CONSULTING FEES.
-Non-cash compensation and consulting fees for the three months ended March 31, 2005 increased by \$252,761 (147%) to \$425,261 as compared to \$172,500 for the three months ended March 31, 2004. \$193,011 of these fees related to non-cash consulting fees for warrants and \$232,250 was related to non-cash compensation for warrants.
+Non-cash compensation and consulting fees for the three months ended March 31, 2005 increased by \$252,761 (147%) to \$425,261 as compared to \$172,500 for the three months ended March 31, 2004.
+Of this increase, \$20,511 related to non-cash consulting fees for warrants and \$232,250 related to non-cash compensation for warrants.
 We expect to incur non-cash consulting fee expense in the amount of \$89,125 per month for the remainder of the two-year term ending on March 23, 2007.